tategun/gunneson5880_2026/docs/assignments/mid.md

 permalink: /assignments/mid/
 ---

 For the mini project, I wanted to examine the average income per capita in Iowa from 2020 to 2024.
-The purpose behind this was to look at the economic differences between the start of COVID and the more current landscape.
-It is very interesting to see the economy attempt to stabilize over time.
+The purpose behind this was to look at the economic differences between the start of COVID and the current landscape.

 <div class='tableauPlaceholder' id='viz1778265377805' style='position: relative'>
   <noscript>